All about earthworms

-Poor, lowly earthworms, given such short shrift.
-With nary a thought from us, they quietly work magic day and night, right under our very feet.
-We should be celebrating them as did the ancient Egyptians, because they’re the champs of soil restoration.
+Poor, lowly earthworms, with nary a thought from us, quietly work magic day and night right under our very feet, but they’re given little respect.
+Instead, we should be celebrating them as did the ancient Egyptians because earthworms are the champs of soil restoration.
 Aristotle called them “the intestines of the earth.”

-Earthworms are the primary force that pulls residue from crops and other plants into the soil where microorganisms transform it into rich, loamy humus.
-Worm poo is a potent fertilizer—five times richer in nitrogen, seven times richer in phosphates, and 11 times richer in potassium than the surrounding soil.
-Their tunnels aerate, which provides better drainage and prevents erosion.
+Earthworms are the primary force that pulls residue from crops and other plants into the soil, where microorganisms transform it into rich, loamy humus.
+Worm poo is a potent fertilizer—five times richer in nitrogen, seven times richer in phosphates, and eleven times richer in potassium than the surrounding soil.
+In addition, their tunnels aerate, which improves drainage and prevents erosion.
 Taken all together, their labor benefits the food we eat, the flowers we love, and the trees that shade us.
-Even other wildlife gain something because the worms themselves are food.
+Plus, other wildlife gain something because the worms themselves are food.
 Humans in some parts of the world eat them, too.

 Background

 Earthworms are animals in the phylum Annelida, along with leeches.
-The name comes from Latin anellus for “little ring,” a reference to the many segments of their bodies.
-Today about 2,700 species are known to exist, and they’re found on every continent, except Antarctica.
-In the United States, there are about one hundred species of native earthworms and another fifteen or so that are non-natives.
+The name comes from the Latin anellus for “little ring,” a reference to the many segments of their bodies.
+Today about 2,700 species are known to exist, and they’re found on every continent except Antarctica.
+In the United States, there are about one hundred species of native earthworms and another fifteen or so non-natives.

 Types of earthworms

-Earthworms don’t all perform the same kind of work or live at the same depth.
+Earthworms aren’t all alike and don’t perform the same kind of work or live at the same depth.
 There are three major groups:

-• Surface-soil species: These earthworms live just under the soil surface or within organic matter lying on top.
+- Surface-soil species: These earthworms live just under the soil surface or within organic matter lying on top.
 Researchers have found that they’re most numerous in the crowns of grass clumps—the junction where stems and roots meet.
 They’re shaded there and hidden from birds while they feed on decaying leaves and roots.
 The grass also offers some protection from high temperatures.
-Some species live in the highly rich environment of compost piles and can’t survive in soil containing less organic matter.
-Typically small, these earthworms have adapted better than other species to extremes of heat, cold and moisture.
+This category includes other species that live in the highly rich environment of compost piles and can’t survive in soil containing less organic matter.
+Typically small, these earthworms have adapted better than other species to extremes of heat, cold, and moisture.

-• Upper-soil species: These earthworms live close to the surface and feed on soil and whatever organic matter it contains.
-Their tunnels are temporary and become filled with worm droppings, which adds nutrients to subsoil.
+- Upper-soil species: These earthworms live close to the surface but slightly deeper and feed on soil and whatever organic matter it contains.
+Their tunnels are temporary and become filled with worm droppings, which add nutrients to the subsoil.

-• Deep-burrowing species: Typically called nightcrawlers, they form permanent, vertical tunnels that may go down 8 feet (2.4 m) into the soil.
-They create middens at the entrance to the tunnels.
+- Deep-burrowing species: Typically called nightcrawlers, they form permanent, vertical tunnels that may go down 8 feet (2.4 m) into the soil.
+They create middens (more about that later) at the entrance to their tunnels.

 Physical description

-Earthworms vary widely in size, but most are only a few inches long, and some are less than an inch (25.4 mm).
-But, there is an outlier, the Giant Gippsland Earthworm, Megascolides australis, an endangered (and harmless) Australian species that lives in the subsoil and can grow up to 9.8 feet (3 m) long!
-That makes the nightcrawler Lumbricus terrestris the largest US earthworm simply Lilliputian by comparison, at only 10 inches (25.4 cm).
+Earthworms vary widely in size, but most are only a few inches long, and some are less than 1 inch (25.4 mm).
+There is an outlier, however, the Giant Gippsland Earthworm, Megascolides australis, an endangered (and harmless) Australian species that lives in the subsoil and can grow up to 9.8 feet (3 m) long!
+That makes the nightcrawler, Lumbricus terrestris, the largest U.S. earthworm, minuscule by comparison, at only 10 inches (25.4 cm).

 To most of us, earthworms look pretty much alike.
 To experts, though, there are many differences.
 There’s body length, of course, but they also vary in such characteristics as coloration, number of body segments, and type and location of tiny body hairs called setae.